Mostafa12mohamed/BikeStores-Analysis-Using-Sql/README.md

 Calculate the discounted price of specific products.
 6. Inventory Management
 Analyze stock levels for popular brands and categories across different stores.

+You can get the data and work with it using sql by watch this tutorial in this link: http://www.sqlservertutorial.net/load-sample-database/